 The Code contains a series of principles and provisions.
 It is not, however, mandatory for companies to follow these principles.
 Instead, companies must disclose how they have applied them and disclose, if applicable, any areas of non-compliance along with an explanation for the non-compliance.
 In contrast, US companies listed on the NYSE are required to adopt and disclose corporate governance guidelines adopted by the NYSE.

 The Code's principles recommend that at least half the Board, excluding the Chairman, should consist of independent Non-Executive Directors.
-As at 1 March 2015, the Board consisted of the Chairman, independent at the time of his appointment, three Executive Directors and eight independent Non-Executive Directors.
+As at 2 March 2016, the Board consisted of the Chairman, independent at the time of his appointment, two Executive Directors and independent Non-Executive Directors.
 NYSE listing rules applicable to US companies state that companies must have a majority of independent directors.
 The NYSE set out five bright line tests for director independence.
 The Board's judgment is that all of its Non-Executive Directors are independent.
 However, it did not explicitly take into consideration the NYSE's tests in reaching this determination.

 The Code recommends that the Chairman and Chief Executive Officer should not be the same individual to ensure that there is a clear division of responsibility for the running of the Company's business.
 There is no corresponding requirement for US companies.
 The roles of Chairman and Chief Executive Officer were, as at 22 February 2016 and throughout 2015, fulfilled by separate individuals.